ledger/ledger.github.io/index.markdown

 Ledger, begun in 2003, is written by John Wiegley and released under the BSD license.
 It has also inspired several [ports](http://wiki.ledger-cli.org/Ports) to other languages.
-You can hear John explain Ledger in [FLOSS Weekly 150: Ledger](http://twit.tv/floss150), recorded on 2011/01/26.
+You can hear John explain Ledger in the [2011/01/26 FLOSS Weekly podcast](http://twit.tv/floss150).

 ## Getting started